planetfederal/workshops/workshops/suiteintro/doc/source/apps/introduction.rst

 .. figure:: img/geoext_screen_sample.png

-GXP
----

-GXP is a client-side only JavaScript library, built on top of OpenLayers, GeoExt, and Ext JS.
-The purpose of GXP is twofold:

-  * Creating web mapping applications should be as simple as providing JSON configuration
-  * Creating an extensible framework in which it is easy to add new layer types and new tools.

-.. note:: GXP is unfortunately outside the scope of the workshop.

-Previous Examples
+Previous examples
 -----------------

 We've seen both OpenLayers and GeoExt applications in the preceding sections.

 * The GeoServer/GeoWebCache layer preview tools are built using OpenLayers
-* Our published map application (and GeoExplorer itself) use GeoExt
+* Our published map application (and GeoExplorer itself) are built with GeoExt

 In our evolving diagram of the OpenGeo Suite architecture, applications built using OpenLayers and/or GeoExt sit right at the top consuming layers, with/without GeoWebCache, from our local GeoServer.

 .. figure:: ../suite/img/stack_geoext.png
-   :align: center

-   *OpenLayers/GeoExt web-mapping applications in the OpenGeo Suite stack*
+   OpenLayers/GeoExt web-mapping applications in the OpenGeo Suite stack